IAMconsortium/nomenclature/docs/user_guide/validation/data-validation.rst

 ``ValidationError`` is raised.
-In the example, for the first criteria item, the validation arguments are set for warning level ``error`` (by default, in case of omission) and ``low``, using bounds.
+In the example, for the first criteria item, the validation arguments are set for warning level ``error`` (by default, in case of omission) and ``low``, using explicit upper and lower bounds.
 Flagged datapoints are skipped for lower severity warnings in the same criteria item (e.g.: if datapoints are flagged for the ``error`` level, they will not be checked again for ``low``).

 Validation arguments that are identical for all warning levels can be set once as part of the filter arguments.
-This is illustrated in the second criteria item.
+This is illustrated in the second criteria item, where the relevant data values must be within a 50% range to ``value`` (i.e., between 1 and 3) with warning level ``error`` and within a 10% range (i.e., between 1.8 and 2.2) with warning level ``low``.

 The third criteria item (for variable *Primary Energy|Coal*) uses short-hand notation where all filter and validation arguments are given as a simple dictionary.
 This notation can be used if there are no multiple warning levels for the same filters.
+The specific example indicates that the relevant data values must be within an absolute tolerance of 1 to the value of 2, with warning level ``error`` by default.

 Standard usage
 --------------